wearebraid/vueformulate.com/docs/guide/validation/README.md

 # Validation
 Front-end form validation is integral to providing a good user experience, but it’s often skipped due to the pain involved in configuring it.
-Vue Formulate reduces the friction of front-end validation to the point where it's so simple to set up that there's really no good excuse not use it.
+Vue Formulate vastly reduces the friction of front-end validation so there's no good excuse not to use it.

 ```vue
 <FormulateInput